mikependon/RepoDB/RepoDb.Documents/documentation.md

 	public DateTime CreatedDate { get; set; }
 }
 ```
 By default, `RepoDb` is using the class name as the default mapped object in the database.
-This means that the `Stock` class above is automatically be mapped to `[dbo].[Stock]` database object.
+The class above named `Stock` is automatically be mapped to `[dbo].[Stock]` database object.

 ### Map Class Attribute

-You can change the target mapped object by specifying the `RepoDb.Attributes.Map` attribute on the class level.
+The class name mappings can be changed by specifying the `RepoDb.Attributes.Map` attribute on the class level.
 See sample below.
 ```
 [Map("[dbo].[StockTable]", CommandType.Text)]
 public class Stock : DataEntity, IStock
 ```
-Above class `Stock` is forcely mapped to `[dbo].[StockTable]` of your database.
-This attribute has second parameter called `commandType` of `System.Data` namespace.
+Above class `Stock` is forcely mapped to `[dbo].[StockTable]` of the database.

-If you specify the `CommandType` parameter, the library will then use the class object to be executed under that command type.
+The `Map` attribute has second parameter called `commandType` of `System.Data` namespace.
+If the `CommandType` parameter is defined, the library will then use the class object to be executed under that command type.
 See Microsoft documentation [here](https://msdn.microsoft.com/en-us/library/system.data.commandtype%28v=vs.110%29.aspx).

-The `CommandType` parameter is not supported if being used at field-level.
+**Note:** The `commandType` parameter is ignored if implemented at the field-level.

 ### Map Field Attribute
 TODO: [Soon to be supported]

-By default, at the field-level, the entity class property is map to the database object field based on the equation of the name.
-If the `Map` attribute is defined, it will force your entity class property to be mapped directly to the table field based on the name defined at the `Map` attribute.
+By default, at the field-level, the entity class `property` is mapped to the database object `field` based on the equality of the name (case-insensitive).
+If the `Map` attribute is defined, it will force your entity class `property` to be mapped directly to the table `field` based on the name defined at the `Map` attribute.
 See sample below:
 ```
 [Map("[dbo].[StockTable]", CommandType.Text)]
 public class Stock : DataEntity, IStock